What to Expect from a Baby in the First Year of Life

 0

 The first year of your baby's life is exciting.
-Everything is new to both you and your baby.
-There is growth happening at a rapid rate.
-Babies form neural connections, also known as synapses, at a rate of over one million per second in the first few years of life.
-This is a pace that is never repeated again.
-By age two or three, the brain can have up to twice as many synapses as it will have in adulthood.
+Everything is new—for both of you.
+During this time, your baby experiences rapid development.
+In fact, babies form neural connections, also known as synapses, at a rate of over one million per second in the first few years of life.
+This level of brain growth is unmatched at any other point.
+By age two or three, the brain can have twice as many synapses as it will in adulthood, which highlights just how important early experiences and interactions truly are.

-To help you know what milestones to look for as your baby grows in the first year of life, here's a month-by-month guide based on information from the American Speech-Language-Hearing Association (ASHA):
+To help you understand what to expect and how to support your baby’s development, here’s a month-by-month guide based on information from the American Speech-Language-Hearing Association (ASHA) and other developmental research.

 Birth to 3 Months: Building the Foundation